 - post a funny cat video (don’t go nuts with these, you want to keep your posts relevant most of the time)

 The key here is consistency.
-You won’t build a habit of posting if you’re not consistent about it and your followers will become more used to connecting with you.
+You won’t build a habit of posting if you’re not consistent with it.
 Another good reason to post multiple times a day is the organic reach on a Facebook page is somewhere around 25% and that number only goes down when you have more likes on your page.
 So that means, any given post you put up will only appear in the news feed of 1 out of 4 of your followers.
 Add that to the fact that only a fraction of those people will be online at the time you post and you’re not reaching many followers at all.

 By posting multiple times a day, you’re going to take advantage of the law of averages without having to pay Facebook to promote your posts and increase your reach.
 You will increase your reach and your engagement, which will also naturally increase the number of people who will share and talk about whatever you’re posting.
 Choose two times during the day, morning, and late afternoon are probably fine and then stick with the schedule.